 - Children five and under eat free at Harvest Bistro (for breakfast)

-Final Thoughts on Review of Signia Hilton at Bonnet Creek
+Final Thoughts on the Signia Hilton at Bonnet Creek

 Perhaps the most significant factors are the location and the price.
 Obviously, this is a higher-end hotel, so the price won’t be cheap.
-And you will have to factor in that daily resort fee and the parking fee if applicable.
+You will also need to factor in the price of parking (if applicable), which has gotten outrageous in recent years.

-However, overall this hotel will come out considerably less than a resort on property.
+However, this hotel will come out considerably less than a comparable resort on Disney’s property.
 Sure, you can’t walk to the theme parks from Bonnet Creek.
-But I’m not sure that one aspect equates to the prices Disney is charging these days.
-Does it to you?
+But I’m not sure you’ll be better off elsewhere for the price.

 If not, then you can’t go wrong with spending a week here at the Hilton Signia.
 There’s a reason we include it on our list of the best off-site hotels near Disney World.